 “What the fuck is that,” he asked while putting his brain on second gear.

-“Those are microweights.
+“Those are micro weights.
 I cut an inner tube and loaded it with sand from a local playground.
 Cheap but deadly effective,” I said while trying to assume a pose hiding my permagut.
 I wanted to make myself look more muscular and thus credible in the eyes of the guests visiting my squat rack.

 “The fuck you need those for?”

-This was a quote I had read on a forum, but I believed in it.
-Still do.
-You can’t expect to keep on adding at least 2,5 kg/ 5,5 lbs plates to the bar for every exercise.
+This was a quote I’d read on a forum, but I believed in it.
+Still, do.
+You can’t expect to keep on adding 2.5 kg/5lbs plates to the bar forever.
 The percentage has to be set appropriately.

-It was official: I was the “do you even lift” psycho putting backyard junk on the bar.
-I got a PR that day anyway.
+It was official – I was the “do you even lift” psycho putting backyard junk on the bar.